 Decision making in marine science can be complex and seemingly intractable, principally due to the inherent existence of trade-offs between sociopolitical, environmental and economic factors.
-In addition to being driven by our overarching Strategy 2025, the following key decision criteria help us to evaluate alternatives and determine priorities:
+Guided by our overarching Strategy 2025, we focus on delivering impact by ensuring that:

-- Project development is informed by engagement with users and stakeholders to maximise the likelihood that the resulting science will be taken up and deliver economic, environmental and social benefits. - Projects will fill knowledge gaps that are actionable by stakeholders. - Projects are discrete in time and scope and progress can be measured. - A programmatic approach is taken where the suite of projects combine to achieve large scientific outcomes with some projects directly feeding into others. - Capability is leveraged by collaborating where appropriate.
+- Project development is informed by engagement with users and stakeholders.
+This helps to maximise the likelihood that the resulting science will be taken up and deliver beneficial economic, environmental and social impact. - Project results fill knowledge gaps that are actionable by stakeholders. - Projects are discrete in time and scope and progress can be measured. - A programmatic approach is taken where the suite of projects combine to achieve larger scientific outcomes with some projects directly feeding into others. - Capability is leveraged by collaborating where appropriate.
 Opportunities for collaboration and longer-term strategic alignment are preferred. - Projects with potential to deliver tangible benefits to indigenous peoples are identified and developed in partnership with Sea Country traditional owners.